Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Tigers have been favored by 7.5 points or more three times this season and have covered the spread in two of them.

-- Auburn's games this year have hit the over on five of 10 set point totals (50%).
+- Auburn's games this year have hit the over five times in 10 opportunities (50%).

-- When Auburn puts up more than 24.4 points, it is 4-2 against the spread and 5-1 overall.
+- When Auburn records more than 24.4 points, it is 4-2 against the spread and 5-1 overall.

-- Auburn is 5-3 against the spread and 6-2 overall when the team picks up over 354.2 yards.
+- Auburn is 5-3 against the spread and 6-2 overall when the team churns out over 354.2 yards.

 - The Tigers have 10 giveaways this season, while the Gamecocks have 22 takeaways .